cairis-platform/cairis/about.md

 <h2>What is CAIRIS?</h2>

 CAIRIS stands for *Computer Aided Integration of Requirements and Information Security*.
-It was designed to be a security requirements management tool, and was built from the ground up to support all the elements necessary for usability, requirements, and risk analysis.
+It is a platform for eliciting, specifying, and validating secure and usable systems.
+It was built from the ground up to support all the elements necessary for usability, requirements, and risk analysis.

 <h2>Why did you build CAIRIS?</h2>